 Consumers nowadays see a lot of certification schemes and generally are unable to distinguish one from another.
 Retailers, determined to provide environmentally responsible products, want assurance that these products, and the seals they display, meet acceptable levels, if not the highest level, of impact and authenticity.
 More than that, they want to display the certifications recognized by the end consumer.

 Consumers in general don’t know how to navigate the various seals and certifications and retailers often don’t have the resources to provide this information or education.
 There is some understanding of organic certification, given consumer experience with organic foods.
 Only in a few instances have customer communications, education and marketing been included among the priorities of the regional sustainability programs.
-A brief overview of each program is available for Argentina, Australia, Chile, France, Italy, New Zealand, South Africa and The United States below.
+A brief overview of each program is available in the book The Business of Sustainable Wine, for Argentina, Australia, Chile, France, Italy, New Zealand, South Africa and The United States below.

 The term sustainability is often used quite loosely, and it is a term that has been abused by wineries and marketers alike.
 Many producers in the wine industry are trying to figure out how to enhance quality and production of wines while being more cognizant of their impact on their immediate and global environments.
 For some, this means reducing the use of certain chemicals.
 For others, it means making daily operations greener by reducing the waste stream and using more renewable energy sources.

 Sustainability presumes that resources are finite and should be used conservatively and wisely with a view to long-term priorities and consequences of the ways in which resources are used.
 In simplest terms, sustainability is about our children and our grandchildren, and the world we will leave them.